UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

 Specifies each singe visual components that will be rendered in the game.

 Lights
-   TODO
+   Toggles lights rendering.

 Shaders
-   TODO
+   Toggles GLSL shaders.

 Shadows
-   TODO
+   Toggles realtime shadows from lamps.

 Environment Lighting
-   TODO
+   Toggles environment lighting from :doc:`World tab </manual/editors/properties/world>`.

 Ramps
-   TODO
+   Toggles material ramps.

 Nodes
-   TODO
+   Toggles material nodes.

 Extra Textures
-   TODO
+   Toggles extra textures, like normal or specular maps.

 .. _game-engine-settings-render-system:

 System
 ======

-The *System* panel at the Render tab of the Properties editor lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop UPBGE, etc.

 .. figure:: /images/game-engine_settings_render_system.png

    System panel in the Render tab.

+The **System** panel at the Render tab lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop UPBGE, etc.

 Use Frame Rate
    Respect the frame rate rather than rendering as many frames as possible.
    When unchecked, this will inform Blender to run freely without frame rate restrictions.
-   The frame rate is specified at the *Display* panel in the *Render* tab of the Properties editor.
+   The frame rate is specified at the **Display** panel, also in the **Render** tab.
    For more information about frame rates, see the :ref:`Display panel <game-engine-settings-render-display>` page.
 Deprecation Warnings
-   Every time when the game developer uses a deprecated functionality (which in some cases are outdated or crippled OpenGL Graphic cards functions), the system will emit warnings about the deprecated function.
+   Every time when the game developer uses a deprecated functionality (which in some cases are outdated or crippled OpenGL Graphic cards functions), the system will emit warnings about the deprecated function on the console.
 Vsync
    Change Vsync settings.
 AA Samples